fivetran/dbt_shopify_holistic_reporting/README.md

 This package builds off of the [Shopify](https://github.com/fivetran/dbt_shopify) dbt package to weave together your Shopify e-commerce data with insights from marketing connectors.
 Currently, this package only supports combining Shopify with email and SMS marketing data from [Klaviyo](https://github.com/fivetran/dbt_klaviyo).

 This dbt package enables you to:
-- Tie e-commerce revenue to your email and SMS marketing via last-touch attribution
+- Tie e-commerce revenue to your email and SMS marketing via last-touch attribution.
-- Consolidate customers, their information, and activity from across platforms.
+- Consolidate customers, their information, and activity across platforms.
-- Create a rich portrait of how customers are engaging with and responding to specific marketing efforts and easily create personas based on this.
+- Create a rich portrait of customer personas based on how customers are engaging with and responding to specific marketing efforts.

 ## Models